 That awkward moment when you realize you’re nearly done with your undergraduate career, yet your go-to interesting fact about yourself is that your picture is in an ND game…

-I was 9 and got my very first Nancy Drew game for Christmas!
+and got my very first Nancy Drew game for Christmas!
 I still have them all!

 The girls I was friends with we’re obsessed and they talked about it all the time but I didn’t pay much attention.
 Then one night I went over to one of their houses, she was playing Stay Tuned for Danger and was like “just let me finish putting this note back together and lll be done for the night.”
 I didn’t have a problem with it and sat down with her to watch and see what all the commotion was about.
 By the end of the night, I’d helped her finish the game and was begging her to let me borrow her others.
 I am now 19 almost 20, having a whole drawer dedicated to notebooks and disc holders, and dutifully purchase each new game the day of release.
 I’m sad to say the girls that originally got me hooked don’t even remember the games, but I ain’t even mad cause they don’t know what they’re missing out on!
 ND family for life! <3